G. M. Baker - Author

 "Reads as though one of the darker Grimm’s Fairy Tales has been turned into a novel" -- Catholic Reads

+The novel begins where the ballad ends, with Isabel alone in the elf glade with nothing but the Elf Knight's horse, horn, and sword.
+These she takes, and with their aid she conquers the dangers of the wild wood and finds her way home.
 But something old is waking in Isabel, something that longs for the gallop and the chase, for bright sun and the rush of wind against the cheek, for glimmering steel and bright blood and the dying of light in the eyes of the slain.
+Isabel is losing herself and within her the Elf Maiden grows in strength and fury.

 The Wrecker's Daughter